-If you eat unhealthily then you should focus on making your next meal more healthy because you can’t change what you’ve eaten in the past but you can make sure your next meal meets all your nutritional needs.
+If you eat unhealthily, then you should focus on making your next meal more healthy.
+You can’t change what you’ve eaten in the past, but you can make sure your next meal meets all your nutritional needs.
 Approach fitness in the same way: focus on your current or next workout and do the best you can.
-Decide right now when you are going to do an activity… or even go and grab your running shoes and prepare for an activity session as soon as you finish reading this!
+Decide right now when you are going to do an activity—or even go and grab your running shoes and prepare for an activity session as soon as you finish reading this.

-If you find yourself always stumbling because of one particular obstacle then avoid it!
-It sounds simple I know, but if you always plan early morning workouts but you can’t get out of bed then consider lunchtime or evening sessions.
-You know yourself and your fitness plan needs to be tailored to who you are so, don’t pledge to do something that you won’t enjoy because then you’re less likely to succeed.
+If you find yourself always stumbling because of one particular obstacle, then avoid it.
+It sounds simple, I know, but if you always plan early morning workouts and you can’t get out of bed, then consider lunchtime or evening sessions.
+You know yourself and your fitness plan needs to be tailored to who you are, so don’t pledge to do something that you won’t enjoy—because then you’re less likely to succeed.

 Now you should have everything you need to create a fitness plan that meets your needs.
 You know what you want to achieve, how you what to achieve it and why.
 You even know what might knock you off course.
 With your fitness plan, be kind to yourself and choose an easier route that you know you will be happy navigating over the long term.